Graham Blyth: Organist

 Blyth worked off-hours as a keyboardist in the early 1970s.
 While with Kelsey, he played pipe organ during a break in a Quintessence Christmas show at the Royal Albert Hall.
 Also a rock musician, he played electronic keyboards with Rinky Dink and the Crystal Set, a band signed to EMI Harvest Records in 1973.
 With its synthesizer- and drum machine-based texture, the band was recorded by John Leckie at Abbey Road Studios in 1975, releasing an LP record (Cameo Roles) and a 45 rpm single ("Can't Get Used To Losing You"), but they did not sell well.
 Focusing on his career as an electrical engineer and company founder, Blyth set public performing aside.

 At age 38, Blyth revived his interest in keyboard performance, returning to school to pick up performance diplomas from the Royal College of Music, and his former alma mater, Trinity College of Music.
 He performed a piano recital at Whitfield Street Studios in 1988 for his 40th birthday.
 He joined the Royal College of Organists, an organisation for the promotion of organ and choral music.
-Since his pipe organ concert given for AES convention-goers in New York City in 1993 at St. Thomas Church, Blyth has played regularly for the AES.
-He has played at the Brick Presbyterian Church, the Church of Saint Mary the Virgin and St. Patrick's Cathedral in New York City, the Église de la Madeleine in Paris, the Jesuit Church, Vienna, the Dom zu unserer lieben Frau in Munich, the Temple Church in London, the Cathedral of Our Lady of the Angels in Los Angeles, and at Grace Cathedral and the Cathedral of Saint Mary of the Assumption in San Francisco.
+Following a pipe organ concert given for AES convention-goers in New York City in 1993 at St. Thomas Church, Blyth played regularly for the AES.
+He played at the Brick Presbyterian Church, the Church of Saint Mary the Virgin and St. Patrick's Cathedral in New York City, the Église de la Madeleine in Paris, the Jesuit Church, Vienna, the Dom zu unserer lieben Frau in Munich, the Temple Church in London, the Cathedral of Our Lady of the Angels in Los Angeles, and at Grace Cathedral and the Cathedral of Saint Mary of the Assumption in San Francisco.

-Blyth consults for organ builders such as Saville Organ Company and helps tune organ installations.
+Blyth consulted for organ builders such as Saville Organ Company and helped tune organ installations.
 In the 2000s he picked up an interest in "classical" digital electronic organs, using the Musicom system.
-He is president and tonal director of the Veritas Organ Company.
+He became president and tonal director of the Veritas Organ Company.

+Personal life and death

-Based at his home in Challow Park just west of Wantage, Oxfordshire, where he has lived since 1984, he directs local concerts and music festivals.
+Based at his home in Challow Park just west of Wantage, Oxfordshire, where he lived from 1984, he directed local concerts and music festivals.
 In 1996 as an addition to his house, he built the Challow Park Recital Hall, a venue for organ recitals or chamber ensembles, suitable for public performances or recording.
 The 80-seat hall uses a LARES electro-acoustic enhancement system to supply pre-programmed room acoustics settings, a "technology that allows it to be an acoustical chameleon."

-The father of three grown children, Blyth plays organ, piano and harpsichord, and he conducts musical ensembles.
-He owns a Fazioli piano, a Veritas electronic organ of his own design, and a harpsichord built by John Horniblow.
+The father of three children, Blyth played organ, piano and harpsichord, and he conducted musical ensembles.
+He owned a Fazioli piano, a Veritas electronic organ of his own design, and a harpsichord built by John Horniblow.

+Blyth died on 22 October 2024, at the age of 76.